Shetty-Anush/precision-converters-firmware/doc/sphinx/source/projects/ad4080_iio/ad4080_iio.rst

 The interface used for communicating with PC based IIO clients is either Virtual Serial Or UART.
-IIO Firmware leverages the ADI created no-os and platform driver software layers to communicates with IIO device.
+IIO Firmware leverages the ADI created no-os and platform driver software layers to communicate with IIO device.

 ..
 SDP-K1 Mbed Section